kilfour/QuickFuzzr/Docs/B_Reference/Reference.md

 If you're looking for examples or background explanations, see the guide or cookbook.

 All examples and summaries are real, verified through executable tests, ensuring what you see here is exactly what QuickFuzzr does.

+QuickFuzzr exposes three kinds of building blocks: `FuzzrOf<T>` for value production, `Configr` for generation behavior, and extension methods for modifying fuzzrs.

+Everything in this reference fits into one of these three roles.

 ## Contents

 - [Fuzzing][Fuzzing]